gdm413229/swwmgz_m/ExtendedLore.md

 - ????: Twenty years after the fall of the Order of the One God, a message is received from an old ruined complex beyond the seas.
 A declaration of war from the "Church of the Dreadful Lady".
-A single, well trained mercenary puts an end to their plans, but the true masterming behind it all manages to flee.
+A single, well trained mercenary puts an end to their plans, but the true mastermind behind it all manages to flee.
 - ????: A Sidhe thief infiltrates the mansion of one of D'Sparil's old associates, stealing the Heart of D'Sparil and putting an end to the plans for resurrecting him.
 The mansion is sold off, most of its valuables,